semiologic/sem-author-image/readme.txt

 The Author Image plugin for WordPress lets you easily add author images on your site.

-It creates a widget that you can insert in a sidebar, or much about anywhere if using the [Semiologic theme](http://www.semiologic.com/software/sem-reloaded/).
+It creates a widget that you can insert in a sidebar or any other widget area allowed by your theme.
+The plugin now supports a short code [author-image] you cna use to directly add the image to the page or post content.

 Alternatively, you can place the following call in the loop where you want the author image to appear: